The project makes available a number of different versions of the Docker container on Docker hub which fall into 2 categories:

 If you want to extend the provided Docker containers then then you will need to use Apline’s package management tool

 apk to install additional libraries or applications.

-FROM nodered/node-red:latest USER root apk add py3-pip py3-numpy py3-pandas py3-scikit-learn pip install tensorflow USER node-red
+FROM nodered/node-red:latest USER root RUN apk add py3-pip py3-numpy py3-pandas py3-scikit-learn RUN pip install tensorflow USER node-red

 As well as the Alpine based containers the Node-RED Docker git project also includes a script to build a version of the Node-RED Docker containers based on the Debian Linux Distribution.
 This is useful as Debian is a more mainstream Linux distribution and many nodes include instructions on how to install prerequistes.

 You can build the containers locally by running the following commands: